dereknovak/LS170-LS/study_guide.md

 ### Certificate Authority (CA)

 - "If you are presented with a piece of identification, you are much more likely to accept it as genuine if it has been issued by a trustworthy source.
 When it comes to digital certificates, the trustworthy sources are called Certificate Authorities (CAs)."

+- A Certificate Authority (CA) is a trusted authority that issues a certificate to an IP to prove that they are who they claim to be.
+While not 100% guaranteed, CAs work through a *Chain of Trust*, a reputation built on longevity and prominence, that ensure a client is entrusting their data with the appropriate server.

 ## Integrity
 https://launchschool.com/lessons/74f1325b/assignments/a88271cf